great-expectations/great_expectations/docs/contributing.rst

          <strong class="fa-stack-1x">
             3
          </strong>
-      </span> Select a feature</h2>
+      </span> Identify the type of contribution that you want to make</h2>
    </embed>

 .. container:: custom-indented-paragraph

    Issues in GitHub are a great place to start.
 Check out the `help wanted <https://github.com/great-expectations/great_expectations/labels/help%20wanted>`__ and `good first issue <https://github.com/great-expectations/great_expectations/labels/good%20first%20issue>`__ labels.
 Comment to let everyone know you’re working on it.

    The `public test grid <https://grid.greatexpectations.io>`__ is another good entry point.
-If there's an element in the test grid that you want to work on, please create an issue in Github to let others know that you're taking it on.
+If there's an element in the test grid that you want to work on, please create an issue in Github to let others know that you're taking it on. (#FIXME: This can't go live yet.)

-   If there’s no ticket for what you want to work on, please see :ref:`_contributing_contributions_without_an_issue`.
+   If there’s no ticket for what you want to work on, please see :ref:`Contributions without an issue`.

 .. raw:: html